 Pluralization and gender selection is provided by messageformat.js and is a completely different interpolation syntax than used for everything else.
 Ref: Pluralization/The Drawback.

-Security considerations: Ref Escaping of variable content
+Security considerations: Ref Escaping of variable contentla

 Hacky ways to provide the Angular context for interpolations. (e.g. translate-values.)